tableau/webdataconnector/docs/docs/wdc_hosting_and_submissions.md

 1. Fork the [web data connector](https://github.com/tableau/webdataconnector) repository.

+2. Checkout the dev branch.

-2. In your forked version of the master branch, find and open the following file:
+3. Find and open the following file:
    `webdataconnector/docs/community/community_connectors.json`

 3. In this file, create a new json entry for your connector like the following: